Mindwerks/worldengine/README.md

 [Evan Sampson](https://github.com/esampson) contributed the amazing implementation of the Holdridge life zones model and improved a lot the ancient-looking-map, biome, precipitation and temperature generators.
 Thanks a million!

+[Ryan](https://github.com/SourceRyan) contributed the Windows binary version and discussed Lands on Reddit bringing a lot of users.
+Thanks a million!

+[stefan-feltmann](https://github.com/stefan-feltmann) made Lands depends on pillow instead that on PIL (which is deprecated).
+This could also help when moving to Python 3.
+Thanks a million!